Jasmine-Stars/SheAid/README_EN.md

 >
 > Using code to constrain power, encryption to protect dignity, and making goodwill traceable.

+[This is a PPT](https://ppt-previewer-pro.lovable.app/).I use "lovable" to generate the PPT website, and I have no credits to  modify to English version....
+If you want to understand it, you can use a browser translation plugin to translate it yourself.

 ## 📖 Introduction

 **SheAid** is a Web3 charity infrastructure dedicated to solving the "black box" and "last-mile failure" problems of traditional philanthropy.